danthegoodman1/GPTFAQ/README.md

 # GPTFAQ

-Generates FAQ structured data for your content to increase SEO rankings.
+Generates FAQ structured data on auto-pilot for your content to increase SEO rankings.
+[See Google's docs on FAQPage structured data.](https://developers.google.com/search/docs/appearance/structured-data/faqpage).

+FAQPage is incredible at boosting SEO rankings for informational content.
+GPTFAQ puts that on auto-pilot.

 Run in production at [Tangia](www.tangia.co)